sbt/sbt-dynver/README.md

 `version in ThisBuild` will be automatically set to:

 ```
-* 1.0.0                          (if building on v1.0.0 tag, w/o local changes)
+* 1.0.0                          (when on tag v1.0.0, w/o local changes)
-* 1.0.0+20140707-1030            (if building on v1.0.0 tag with local changes)
+* 1.0.0+20140707-1030            (when on tag v1.0.0 with local changes)
-* 1.0.0+3-1234abcd               (if building on commit 1234abcd: 3 commits after v1.0.0 tag, w/o local changes)
+* 1.0.0+3-1234abcd               (when on tag v1.0.0 +3 commits, on commit 1234abcd, w/o local changes)
-* 1.0.0+3-1234abcd+20140707-1030 (if building on commit 1234abcd: 3 commits after v1.0.0 tag with local changes)
+* 1.0.0+3-1234abcd+20140707-1030 (when on tag v1.0.0 +3 commits, on commit 1234abcd with local changes)
-* 1234abcd                       (if building & there are no tags, on commit 1234abcd, w/o local changes)
+* 1234abcd                       (when there are no tags, on commit 1234abcd, w/o local changes)
-* 1234abcd+20140707-1030         (if building & there are no tags, on commit 1234abcd with local changes)
+* 1234abcd+20140707-1030         (when there are no tags, on commit 1234abcd with local changes)
-* HEAD+20140707-1030             (if building & there are no commits, or the project isn't a git repo)
+* HEAD+20140707-1030             (when there are no commits, or the project isn't a git repo)
 ```

 `isSnapshot in ThisBuild` will be automatically set to:

 ```
-* false (if building on v1.0.0 tag, w/o local changes)
+* false (when on tag v1.0.0, w/o local changes)
-* true  (if building on v1.0.0 tag with local changes)
+* true  (when on tag v1.0.0 with local changes)
-* false (if building on commit 1234abcd: 3 commits after v1.0.0 tag, w/o local changes)
+* false (when on tag v1.0.0 +3 commits, on commit 1234abcd, w/o local changes)
-* true  (if building on commit 1234abcd: 3 commits after v1.0.0 tag with local changes)
+* true  (when on tag v1.0.0 +3 commits, on commit 1234abcd with local changes)
-* true  (if building & there are no tags, on commit 1234abcd, w/o local changes)
+* true  (when there are no tags, on commit 1234abcd, w/o local changes)
-* true  (if building & there are no tags, on commit 1234abcd with local changes)
+* true  (when there are no tags, on commit 1234abcd with local changes)
-* true  (if building & there are no commits, or the project isn't a git repo)
+* true  (when there are no commits, or the project isn't a git repo)
 ```

 ## Tasks